fern-pl/fnc/spec/model.md

 ## Versioning and Contracts

-Versioning may be done by using `static if` to influence code generation, and various flags are provided to aid in this.
+Versioning may be done by using `static if` to influence code generation alongside [compilation symbols](lexical.md#special-symbols).
 The `debug` keyword is provided to selectively compile a line or scope if targeting debug build.

 ## Memory Management